Then and Now: Architecture at a Glance in Sarasota County

 Throughout its history, the architecture of Sarasota has been defined primarily by its environment—and as the city moves into the future, designers and developers continue to prioritize the semitropical climate, coastal breezes, and Florida sunshine.

 Contemporary architects also nod to the iconic architecture of the past as the Sarasota Modern School, in particular, continues to influence today's designs.
 Notable among those designs is the Herald Tribune Media Headquarters, constructed in 2006 in downtown Sarasota.
-The building borrows from the Sarasota Modern school in its daylight-optimizing glass curtain walls and undulating, overhanging roof, which is supported by six story-tall columns.
+The building borrows from the Sarasota Modern school in its daylight-optimizing glass curtain walls and undulating, overhanging roof, which is supported by six-story-tall columns.

-Tour Sarasota Architecture
+Guided Sarasota Architecture Tours